Biswajitpa/Dentalcare-AI-2.0/README.md

    TEMPERATURE=0
    ```

-   You can obtain an API key from [xAI Console](https://console.x.ai/).
+   You can obtain an API key from the [xAI Console](https://console.x.ai/).

 ## Usage